 It makes step-thru fat tire e-bikes a great option for shorter riders and those with bad knees.

 Fat Tire E-mountain Bikes

-These are the most common types of fat tire e-bikes, and a favorite of adventurous who like to venture into remote and rugged terrain.
+These are essentially fat tire e-bikes you'll see in most stores, as they are a favorite of adventurers who like to venture into remote and rugged terrain.
 They come with the standard build of mountain bikes, including an aggressive frame, straight handlebars, and front shocks.

 The major differentiating factor from ordinary eMTBs is the noticeably enormous rollers.
 Some of these are equipped with hydraulic disc brakes and full-suspension frames to offer the rugged performance desired.

 All-round Fat Tire Electric Bikes